-From Table \ref{sim-1}, we found that, first, when $p = 100$, there is a significant difference between using the normal and the Laplace densities; their results are similar.
-When $p = 1000$, using the normal density yields better results, as indicated by the smaller average value of the Frobenius loss of the projection matrix is smaller.
-Second, in $p = 1000$, the normal density is better at estimating weaker signals (e.g., see the Frobenius loss when $\|\theta^\star\| = 1$).
-Last, the computational speed using the normal density is faster than the Laplace density due to if choosing the Laplace density, the algorithm needs to solve the two nonlinear functions (\ref{eqn:cavi-u}) and (\ref{eqn:cavi-Xi}) in each iteration.
-The computational speed increases significantly when $r > 2$ using the Laplace density, and solving the two equations (\ref{eqn:cavi-u}) and (\ref{eqn:cavi-Xi}) become more challenging.
-Thus, we recommend using the multivariate normal density when the rank $r$ is large, as it provides improved performance and computational efficiency in comparison to the Laplace density.
+From Table \ref{sim-1}, we observed the following results: For $p = 100$, there is no significant difference between using the normal and the Laplace densities, as their results are similar.
+However, when $p = 1000$, using the normal density yields better results, as indicated by the smaller average value of the Frobenius loss of the projection matrix.
+In the case of $p = 1000$, the normal density outperforms the Laplace density in estimating weaker signals (e.g., observed in the Frobenius loss when $|\theta^\star| = 1$).
+The computational speed using the normal density is faster than the Laplace density.
+This is because when choosing the Laplace density, the algorithm needs to solve the two nonlinear functions (\ref{eqn:cavi-u}) and (\ref{eqn:cavi-Xi}) in each iteration.
+The computational speed notably increases, particularly when $r > 2$ using the Laplace density, and solving the two equations (\ref{eqn:cavi-u}) and (\ref{eqn:cavi-Xi}) becomes more challenging.
+Based on these findings, we recommend using the multivariate normal density, especially when the rank $r$ is large, as it provides improved performance and computational efficiency in comparison to the Laplace density.

-In all, the algorithm using the normal density (or the multivariate normal density when $r > 2$) has a better performance than it using the Laplace density.
-This finding is contrary to it in \citet{ray20}.
-They studied the sparse linear regression model and found that using the Laplace density is always better than using the normal density.